I can almost see the stars… (TRIGGER WARNINGS: rape, war, capital, human extinction)

 “How am I seeing this?” they always wanted to know.

-Unlike magicians, scientists always explain their tricks: “Our pupils constrict to protect themselves from the light, but telescopes don’t.
+Unlike magicians, scientists always explain our tricks: “Our pupils constrict to protect themselves from the light, but telescopes don’t.
 These tools can see past the optical illusion of light pollution, reminding us that even under a seemingly blank sky, the light of the stars still reaches us.”

 Ten years later and a thousand miles away, a rapist is at large in the East Bay radical community.